LGBTQIA+ Fantastika Graphics: A Digital Symposium November 20th, 2021 [Updated]

 • artistic styles and specifics of visual elements (costuming, body representations, etc.)

-The panels will be pre-recorded in podcast form and released publicly in advance of the symposium.
+The panels will be pre-recorded in podcast form and released to the general public in advance of the symposium.
+Please note that all podcasts will be copyrighted to protect the property of our contributors.

 Live Q&A discussions will be streamed on the day(s) of the symposium with audience participation taking place through Discord.
 Please identify your location/time zone in your abstracts.

-Submit abstracts of no more than 300 words to firstname.lastname@example.org by 20th August 2021.
+Submit abstracts of no more than 300 words to email@example.com by 8 September 2021.
+[NOTE: This is an extension from the previous deadline.
+If you need a further extension, please email us.]
 Please include a bionote of 50 words maximum (we invite all proposals to include preferred pronouns.)
 If you are proposing a panel, please include separate abstracts and bionotes for each presenter, along with a short (100-word max) summary of your panel topic.

 We will also be looking for moderators who can promote and maintain a safe and inclusive environment.
 Volunteer moderators will relay questions and comments from the Q&A to panel participants and direct discussion.
 If you are interested in taking part (either in addition to a presentation, or in lieu of one) please indicate your interest via email.